scriptPilot/app-framework/docs/firebase.md

 ## Example

-Common task: Keep local user data in sync with Firebase
+Common task: Keep some local data in sync with Firebase

 ```
 <template>